SSC-ICT-Innovatie/LearningLion/README.md

 ## Files and Content
 - `/assets`: Images relevant to the project
 - `/config`: Configuration files for LLM application
-- `/data`: Dataset used for this project (i.e., Manchester United FC 2022 Annual Report - 177-page PDF document)
+- `/data`: Dataset used for this project
-- `/models`: Binary file of GGUF quantized LLM model (i.e., Llama-2-7B-Chat)
+- `/models`: Binary files of GGUF quantized LLM model (i.e., Llama-2-7B-Chat)
-- `/src`: Python codes of key components of LLM application, namely `llm.py`, `utils.py`, and `prompts.py`
+- `/src`: Python codes of key components of LLM application, namely `llm.py` and `utils.py`
 - `/vectorstore`: FAISS vector store for documents
 - `db_build.py`: Python script to ingest dataset and generate FAISS vector store
 - `db_clear.py`: Python script to clear the previously built database
 - `main_st.py`: Main Python script to launch the streamlit application
-- `main.py`: Python script to launch an older version of the application within the terminal, mainly used for testing purposes
 - `requirements.txt`: List of Python dependencies (and version)
 ___
 ## Acknowledgements